Nick Varner: Career

 Nick D. Varner graduated from Tell City High School in Tell City, Indiana in 1966.
 Varner learned to play pool in his father's (Nick Varner) pool hall in Grandview, Indiana.
 After graduating from high school, Varner gained notoriety on the professional pool scene after he won two ACU-I Intercollegiate Championships while attending Purdue University and playing "money games" at an on-campus pool room called "The Hole".
 A cliché given to Varner was "Speak softly and carry a big stick" because of the way he conducted himself as well as his competitive endeavors.

-In 1989, Varner became only the second man to Mike Sigel, to earn over $100,000 in prize winnings in single year, accumulating an unprecedented 8 out of the 16 Nine-ball PBA tour events that year.
-The same year he won the PBA World 9-Ball Championship, after a momentous hill-hill final against Grady Mathews.
+In 1989, Varner became only the second man (after Mike Sigel) to earn over $100,000 in prize winnings in single year, accumulating an unprecedented 8 out of the 16 Nine-ball PBA tour events that year.
+The same year he won the PBA World 9-Ball Championship, after a hill-hill final against Grady Mathews.

 He was named Player of the Year in 1980, 1982, 1989, 1994, by the pool media, including the National Billiard News and Billiards Digest Magazine.
 He also represented Team USA eight times at the Mosconi Cup, four times as a non-playing team captain.

 Varner is also an author, a video personality, a pool room proprietor, a manufacturer's representative, and an exhibition player.

 Varner is considered one of the best all-around players of all time, winning multiple titles in Nine-ball, Eight-ball, Straight Pool, One Pocket and Bank Pool.

-Varner is one of the few players to be inducted into the BCA, One Pocket and Bank Pool Hall of Fame.
+Varner was inducted into the BCA, One Pocket and Bank Pool Hall of Fame.

 Nick starred in the billiard movie, "The Tale of Texas Pool", released on December 25, 2024.